 I am a Certificated Clinical Animal Behaviourist (CCAB), which means that I have been assessed by ASAB, an independent body, and have been found to meet all their exacting requirements (https://www.asab.org/ccab-register).
 As a result many pet insurers will cover a behavioural consultation performed by myself.

-I have completed a GP Certificate in Animal Behaviour.
+I have completed a Master’s degree in Clinical Animal Behaviour from the University of Edinburgh.
 This covered dog and cat behaviour and learning, the means by which unwanted behaviours develop and methods of addressing these problems.
-I am currently studying for a Master’s degree in Clinical Animal Behaviour from the University of Edinburgh, and am a full member of both the APBC and the FABC.
+I am also a full member of both the APBC and the FABC.